Xcode 自动生成 Objective C SDK 文档

 Note: All of the text following the directive, up to the next directive is considered as part of the directive description.
 This allows you to include multiple paragraphs, unordered or ordered lists, warnings, bugs and the rest, but may come as surprise if not expected!
 To compensate, it's recommended to enter all these directives at the bottom of the comment text.
 In fact, because of this, all directives are formatted so that you enter the description as the last directive "parameter".

 .
 All methods and properties declared after @name directive will be stored into a group with the given title.
 These groups are then extracted as tasks in generated HTML.
 Important: @name must be specified in it's own separate comment preceeding the first group method or property comment for which the task is specified!
-So this would work:and this wouldn't:
+So this would work:

 and so on...

-And last, but not least, as appledoc uses standard Markdown rules, take a look at Markdown documentation and Discount library for more details and possibilities.
+And last, but not least, as appledoc uses standard Markdown rules, take a look at and for more details and possibilities.
 This doc is only meant as a quick guide to general formatting and all appledoc specifics, not as comprehensive documentation of all supported Markdown features.
-Also take a look at appledoc source code for examples of how it fits together.
+Also take a look at for examples of how it fits together.